FixTheOps/fixtheops-public/docs/how-to-connect-with-kubeconfig.md

 # How to connect with a kubeconfig file

-> THIS IS WORK IN PROGRESS, thanks for the patience.

 Downloading the kubeconfig file will allow you to access the cluster from anywhere, thus allowing you to use the tools you prefer: Lens, K9s, your terminal, etc.

 You can use the kubeconfig in several ways, here are some listed below.